 How do we assess your child?

-This leaflet will explain how we assess your child at Rudgwick Primary School.
+This document will explain how our principles of assessment at Rudgwick Primary School.

-Parents receive regular updates through report cards on pupil progress.
+Parents receive regular updates through Parent/Carer Consultations on pupil progress.

 Please do not hesitate to contact your child's class teacher if you have any questions about how assessment is used to support learning in school.